Human Misperception of Generative-AI Alignment: A Laboratory Experiment: Theoretical Framework

-In the case where the GenAI's bias is relatively large ($\mathbb{E}[b(\omega)^{2}]>\sigma_{\omega}^{2}$), a rational agent never delegates to GenAI.
-Instead, a rational agent either pays the attention cost to learn $\omega$ when $c$ is low enough, or chooses the ex-ante optimal default action 0 when $c$ is too high.
+In the case where the GenAI's bias is relatively large ($\mathbb{E}[b(\omega)^{2}]>\sigma_{\omega}^{2}$), a correctly specified agent never delegates to GenAI.
+Instead, the agent either pays the attention cost to learn $\omega$ when $c$ is low enough, or chooses the ex-ante optimal default action 0 when $c$ is too high.
 With sufficiently severe anthropomorphic projection, the biased agent over delegates.
-For high $c,$ the biased agent delegates to GenAI while the rational agent chooses the default action.
-For medium $c,$ the biased agent delegates to GenAI while the rational agent pays the attention cost.
+For high $c,$ the biased agent delegates to GenAI while the correctly specified agent chooses the default action.
+For medium $c,$ the biased agent delegates to GenAI while the correctly specified agent pays the attention cost.

-Even in the case where the GenAI's bias is relatively small ($\mathbb{E}[b(\omega)^{2}]<\sigma_{\omega}^{2}$) so that a rational agent sometimes delegates to GenAI, the biased agent still uses a wrong threshold in cost realization to decide between paying attention or delegating to GenAI.
-For some medium realizations of $c$, a rational agent pays attention but the biased agent delegates.
+Even in the case where the GenAI's bias is relatively small ($\mathbb{E}[b(\omega)^{2}]<\sigma_{\omega}^{2}$) so that a correctly specified agent sometimes delegates to GenAI, the biased agent still uses a wrong threshold in cost realization to decide between paying attention or delegating to GenAI.
+For some intermediate values of $c$, a correctly specified agent pays attention but the biased agent delegates.

 A corollary of \cref{prop:group_level} is that an agent who suffers from anthropomorphic projection can be made strictly worse off when the GenAI becomes objectively more aligned on every problem.
-Of course, this cannot happen to a rational agent, and it also cannot happen under any fixed (even if irrational) delegation strategy that maps attention cost realizations to delegation decisions.
+Of course, this cannot happen to a correctly specified agent, and it also cannot happen under any fixed (even if irrational) delegation strategy that maps attention cost realizations to delegation decisions.
 As the following example illustrates, this phenomenon happens because the biased agent increases their GenAI delegation by too much in response to the GenAI's improved alignment, and this behavioral adjustment in delegation is what drives down their welfare.